State Library of New South Wales: Collection

 The State Reference Library contains a comprehensive and diverse collection of Australian and international research material.
-The collections grow through purchase, other acquisitions of material and legal deposit for all books published in New South Wales.
+The collections grow through purchase, donation, transfer and legal deposit for all books published in New South Wales.
 A number of specialist services are located within the State Reference Library, including the legal information service established in 1990, a drug and alcohol information service and a family history research service.

-The library contains over 6 million items including more than 2 million books, 1.2 million microforms, 1.1 million photographs, as well as newspapers, maps, architectural plans, manuscripts and other items.
+The library contains over 6 million items including more than 2 million books, 1.2 million microforms, 2 million photographs, as well as newspapers, maps, architectural plans, manuscripts and other items.
 It is part of the PANDORA web archiving project of the National Library of Australia and also collects born digital material.

 As well as being a general purpose reference and research library, it contains many historically significant collections including material dating from the European colonisation of Australia.
 These are held in the Australiana research collections known as the Mitchell Library (named for David Scott Mitchell, first collector of Australiana) and the Dixson Library (named after Sir William Dixson).